"When we hear our children speak in our native languages, we hear the voices of our ancestors."

 We have almost all of the life cycle and food chain coins for this life cycle board.
 They're a really helpful hands-on approach that generates interest and enhances understanding of these important topics.

 I gave a little guidance as far as starting off at the bottom of the page with the phytoplankton.
 Otherwise, it was a game of shuffling the illustrations around until the information on the description cards matched the web.

-This was one of the most enjoyable activities for them during their Fourth Great Lesson follow-up work.
-Figuring out where everything fit in the food web and being able to visualize exactly how important the Chinook Salmon are in this web was a really powerful experience for them.
+This was one of the most enjoyable activities for them during their History of Language follow-up work.
+Figuring out where everything fits in the food web and being able to visualize exactly how important the Chinook Salmon are in this web was a really powerful experience for them.

 It also led to a larger discussion about what we would want anyone who came to the farm after us to know about this land and what is so special about it.
 They also wanted to be able to share some of the things that any inhabitants would need to survive during their stay.
 Can you guess where we're going with this?

-Our kids decided to construct a map of the farm.
+The kids decided to construct a map of the farm.
 Constructing a map requires understanding your location, knowing the land and its inhabitants, creating a list of items to include, and creating a legend.

 North America Map